Production Arts Diploma Level 3

 You will spend approximately 18 hours per week at college having taught sessions by your tutors.
 You will be expected to match this time with your own preparation, research and homework per week.
 During production periods you will be expected to spend more time at the College, including evenings and weekends in order to undertake and keep to rehearsal and planning schedules.

-The college's state of the art facilities include a 160 seater theatre with an excellent lighting and sound system and rehearsal space.
+The college's state of the art facilities include the 180 seater Platform Theatre with an excellent lighting and sound system and rehearsal space.